 An age where success is no longer material, but instead focuses on creating a way to pay the bills, have all that you need and spend time with those you love.

 Being present in their lives.
 A life without guilt.

 For us, success means not working 60-hour weeks, but finding a way to meet our needs (not feed the greedy ‘wants’) and share what’s truly precious with those closest to us.

 Success means learning to say no to too much extra work.
 Saying yes to walks in the woods.

-Success means saying no to scrubbing the house like a maniac, missing out on invitations, saying yes to coffee with a friend (and catch up with some housework after).
+Success means saying no to scrubbing the house like a maniac, missing out on invitations, saying yes to coffee with a friend (and catching up with some housework after).

-It does not mean being rich in money, having more stuff, being the most popular.
+It does not mean being rich in money, having more stuff, or being the most popular.

-It means being rich in experience and human connection, having more interactions, having a select circle.
+It means being rich in experience and human connection, having more interactions and having a select circle.

 Fame and fortune?
 That’s not for the balanced life.

 Working and living harmoniously?
 Hell yeah!
-That’s the life for me.
+That’s life for me.